cakephp/docs/en/appendices/2-2-migration-guide.rst

   helpers in this layout as its intended for development level errors only.
 This fixes issues with fatal errors in rendering error pages due to helper usage in the ``default`` layout.
+- You can now configure application specific console error handling.
+By setting ``Error.consoleHandler``, and ``Exception.consoleHandler`` you can define the callback that will handle errors/exceptions raised in console applications.

 Network
 =======